 Available size: 2-3′

 2 in stock

-No serious insect or disease problems.
+Possible Problems: No serious insect or disease problems.
 Some susceptibility to leaf spots, blight and crown gall.
 Occasional insect pests include scale, leafhoppers and various foliage-eating caterpillars.

 Stand out Features: Edible nuts, thicket forming if root suckers are allowed to grow.